bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Aaron van Wirdum: 00:35:59

 I mean, I guess I disagree with you.
-I think it's deviant as long as it's a valid chain.
+I think it's defined as long as it's a valid chain.
 That's it.

 Sjors Provoost: 00:36:09